Faminic/backend-v2/MANUAL.md

 automatically be generated for them.

 The user can then select a time and pay for their booking via Paypal.
 When the payment has been confirmed, they receive a payment summary, and a reservation will be created in the PVCC database.
+PVCC receives an email with the booking details, including name, phone number and the Paypal payment ID.

 # Administrator Perspective
 ## Editing Static Content